duytoan1302/learn_python/README.md

 # learn_python

-I'm PONY, a 10-year-old boy, started to learn coding with Python!
+I'm PONY, a 10-year-old boy, started to learn coding with python